xxxandriyxxx/task13_multithreading/readme.md

 object and show that all three methods can be running at once.

 7. Write program in which two tasks use a pipe to communicate.

+### Task 2

+1. Modify exercise 6 from previous presentation to use explicit Lock objects.
+2. Modify exercise 7 from previous presentation to use a BlockingQueue instead of a pipe.
+3. Create your own ReadWriteLock (or at least simple Lock).